-Antigravity 2.0 shipped a redesigned IDE and users are rejecting it.
-Feedback is overwhelmingly negative, citing bugs, degraded UX, weak model support, and aggressive Gemini token consumption.
+Antigravity 2.0 launched a redesigned IDE and users are rejecting it.
+Bugs, poor UX, broken model support, and aggressive Gemini token quota consumption are the core complaints.
+The feedback is not mixed.
+It is overwhelmingly negative.

 [READ ORIGINAL →]